A-G-F/ML-Scripts/Services/README.md

 <hr>

-##Serve folder with Jekyll
+#Serve folder with Jekyll
-**Jekyll Serve Folder** is a System service in Finder and other native (not Java!) applications with integrated file browser.
+**Jekyll Serve Folder** is a System service in Finder and other native applications with integrated file browser.

-**Serve a folder with Jekyll with a single ctrl-click:**
+###Serve a folder with Jekyll with a single ctrl-click:
-Jekyll will be started in a free Terminal session (it does recognize if active window is busy and choose a free one or create a new one if necessary).
+Jekyll will be started in a free Terminal session (script does recognize if active window is busy and chooses a free one or creates a new one if necessary).

-Jekyll will serve the folder with address http//0.0.0.0:4000 and watch for changes.
-A browser window will open that location with a 10 seconds delay.
+Jekyll will serve the folder with address http://0.0.0.0:4000 and watch for changes.
+A browser window will open that location after a 10 seconds delay.

 <hr>

-To install a service, just double click it.
+**To install a service, just double click it.**